vusalburcaliyev/SQL_Projects/README.md

 # Introduction
-📊 Here is the global job market for data enthsuast.
+📊 Here is the global job market for data enthusiasts.
 The project focuses on different data analyst roles, explores 💰 top-paying jobs, 📈most in-demand skills, and 🔥more!

 🔍 Check the SQL queries here: [Project_jobs](/Project_jobs/)

 # Background
-The divine purpose of this project is to help job seekers find their desired job whether it is remote, most-paying, or have more benefits efficiently.
+The divine purpose of this project is to help job seekers find their desired job, whether it is remote, most-paying, or have more benefits.

 The data belongs to [Luke Barousse](https://lukebarousse.com/sql)

 ### The Questions Answered:
 1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?
-3. What skils are most in demand for data analyst role?
+3. What skills are most in demand for a data analyst role?
-4. Which sills are associated with higher salaries?
+4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?

 # What Tools Did I use?
 For my analysis, I used the following tools:

-- **SQL**: The hero of my analysis, allowed me to query the database and discover critical insights.
+- **SQL**: Used to query the database and discover critical insights.
 - **PostgreSQL**: My database management system for this project
 - **Visual Studio Code**: The place where I executed all my codings
-- **  **: Used for sharing my SQL scripts and analysis
+- **Github**: Used to share my SQL scripts and analysis

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question:

-### 1. Top Paying Data Analyst Jobs
+### 1. Top 10 Most Paying Data Analyst Jobs

-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+To identify the highest-paying roles, I filtered the data by data analyst roles and remote jobs.
+I also filtered out positions that did not mention salary.
+Then, I ordered the query by salary and put a limit to get only the top 10 values.
 ```sql
 SELECT job_id,
     job_title,